annni11/flexpa/README.md

 ## MVP

 - Created a full stack Typescript application using Flexpa Link and Flexpa API
-- Created a component to display user profile and some information from patient EOB
+- Created components to display user profile and some information from patient EOB
-- Set up Jest and Supertest on the back end for some basic testing

 ## Stretch Goals